AmirAli-Kalbasi/Calcium-Imaging-Signal-Filtering/README.md

 % Define the list of very noisy cells (e.g., indices of noisy cells) result_list_very_noisy_cells = ....;

-% Define the length of the list (assuming 40 as the maximum index) list_length = size(data.temporal, 1);
+% Define the length of the list list_length = size(data.temporal, 1);

 % Create a copy of the original signals